SonawaneMayur/gpt/README.md

 # QnA EApp

-The QnA Explorer App is a POV tool designed for seamless question-answering using state-of-the-art natural language processing models.
+The QnA Explorer App is a POV tool designed for seamless question-answering on provided documents using state-of-the-art natural language processing models.
 Leveraging the capabilities of Hugging Face Transformers, OpenAPI, Faiss, and Streamlit, this application offers an intuitive platform for users to interact with and explore diverse datasets.